evoleen/time_machine2/tool/tzdb_compiler/README.md

 The tool builds three database variants:

 - default (doesn't contain deprecated and historical zones with some exceptions like US/Eastern).
-78kb
+40kb
 - all (contains all data from the IANA time zone database).
-101kb
+43kb
 - 10y (default database that contains historical data from the last and future 5 years).
-16kb
+12kb

-Time Machine will ship with the "all" variant when compiled to native code and will use the "10y" variant by default when shipping code targeted at browser environments.
+Time Machine will ship with all three variants when compiled to native code but will only load the "all" variant for now.
 Browser-based code needs to download the database with a separate HTTP request, so smaller files will speed up the init sequence.
-This behavior can be overridden when calling `TimeMachine.initialize()`.
-It is highly recommended to override the behavior for applications that require consistent local time stamps several years into the future or into the past and/or for uncommon regions.
+This behavior can be overridden when calling `TimeMachine.initialize()`. (still tracked as outstanding feature request)

 ## Updating time zone databases